-We would like to continue to survey \sim 5-10 mature (>60 years old) stands in the SFMA and 2-3 in the Preserve with bird and vegetation surveys as described above.
-Site selection will continue to be in consultation with the Resource Manager, the Park Naturalist, and other appropriate Park staff.
+We would like to identify ~5-10 mature (>60 years old) stands in the SFMA and 2-3 in the Preserve where we will conduct bird and vegetation surveys as described above.
+Site selection will be in consultation with the Resource Manager, the Park Naturalist, and other appropriate Park staff.

 Impact on the Park: